 Reliance on domestic financing should soften the impact of external debt financing on the country's reserves and currency depreciation.
-Rising oil price may however lead to sustained pressure on the cedi to close the year.
+Rising oil prices may however lead to sustained pressure on the cedi to close the year.

 With the tight financing space and government's reliance on the domestic market for budget financing (by over 70%), coupled with the steady rise in headline inflation, we expect to see interest rates continue to move northwards to close the year.
+With the persistent rise in interest rates, exits from the stock market in favour of fixed-income investments may weaken and negate the equity market performance in the coming year, 2022.